In This Article

 Plan for Compliance

-Borrower data falls under GLBA, state privacy laws, and the FTC Safeguards Rule.
+Borrower data falls under the Gramm-Leach-Bliley Act, state privacy laws, and the FTC Safeguards Rule.
 Your integration must encrypt data in transit, enforce role-based access in both systems, and maintain audit logs of every data transfer.
 If your Salesforce instance is accessible to users who should not see borrower financial data, fix that before enabling the sync.
+Microsoft Purview and Microsoft Entra ID on the Microsoft 365 side of the lender's environment supply the data-loss-prevention, access control, and audit log layer that surrounds the integration.
+ABT's M365 Guardian operating model configures and monitors those Microsoft surfaces against the same examiner expectations the lender's own compliance team is preparing for.

 Step 1: Configure API Access

 Set up Encompass Developer Connect with a dedicated API user.
 Generate OAuth credentials.
 In Salesforce, create a connected app with the appropriate API permissions.
-Test authentication from your middleware or integration code.
+Test authentication from the middleware or integration code.
+Restrict the integration user's permissions to the minimum required scope on both sides so the partner relationship aligns with least-privilege expectations.

 Step 2: Build Field Mapping in Middleware